 I. SHELL

-Like the nautilus, this movement is in the shape of a spiral, with themes coming back in new and larger ways each time, just like the themes and people within our lives.
+Like the nautilus, this movement is in the shape of a spiral, with themes coming back in new and larger ways each time like the themes and people within our lives.
+Grand and luscious, this movement is a fantasia in dark ocean hues.

 II.
 Generations as fractals